 We also had a summary of the plot and a reprinting of a paper one of the students wrote about whether the Trojan War is myth or fact.

-At the beginning of the performance one student read a prologue which introduced the characters as they came on stage one by one.
+At the beginning of the performance of our Ancient Greek Tragedy one student read a prologue which introduced the characters as they came on stage one by one.
 After the play the students read an epilogue to help the audience see the Greek tragedy through a Christian worldview, as the students were taught to do in our Tapestry of Grace curriculum.

 Following the performance (about 45 minutes long) we had a nice reception in the lobby.
 It was a joy to work with these students.
 At the beginning of our time together, most of them thought it would flop.
 They thought they couldn’t memorize their lines and that no one would enjoy the performance at all.
 By the night of the play, they realized how far they had come.
 All their hard work had paid off.
 They will never forget The Trojan Women.